|

 AGL ordered to pay $1.56 million by the Australian Competition &Consumer Commission (ACCC) for engaging in illegal door to door sales practices

-by the ACCC, subsidiaries of energy company AGL have been fined for misleading and deceptive conduct and the making of false representations in door to door selling of the companies products (gas and electricity).
+In an action brought in the Federal Court by the ACCC, subsidiaries of energy company AGL have been fined for misleading and deceptive conduct and the making of false representations in door to door selling of the companies products (gas and electricity).

-Macarthur community who have experienced AGL's attempts to sell us the benefits of coal seam gas mining (while failing to mention the potential downside).
+While this action was brought against a different part of AGL, it will come as no surprise to many in the Macarthur community who have experienced AGL's attempts to sell us the benefits of coal seam gas mining (while failing to mention the potential downside).

 Read More: